Breword/tmux/Clipboard.md

 tmux supports this through the `set-clipboard` option.
 For it to work, three things must be in place:

-- The `set-clipboard` option must be set to `on` or `external`.
+1. The `set-clipboard` option must be set to `on` or `external`.
 The default is `external`.

+2. The `Ms` capability must be available to tmux when it looks at the *terminfo(5)* entry specified by `TERM`.
+This is present by default for some terminals and if not is added with `terminal-overrides` (shown below).

-- The feature must be enabled in the terminal itself.
+3. The feature must be enabled in the terminal itself.
 How this is done varies from terminal to terminal.
 Some have it enabled by default and some do not.

-- The `Ms` capability must be available to tmux when it looks at the *terminfo(5)* entry specified by `TERM`.
-This is present by default for some terminals and if not is added with `terminal-overrides` (shown below).

 The following two sections show how to configure `set-clipboard` and `Ms`;
 later sections cover support in different terminals.